aarizona23/fortebank_bot/README.md

 ### 📋 Collected Services
 The scraper collects data about the following services:
--Bank Cards
+- Bank Cards
--Credits (Loans)
+- Credits (Loans)
--Deposits
+- Deposits
--Money Transfers
+- Money Transfers
--Salary Projects
+- Salary Projects

 ### 📄 Data Fields
 Each scraped service includes:
--service_name – the category of the service (e.g., "card", "credit") -name – the title of the individual product -description – a short summary or explanation
+- service_name – the category of the service (e.g., "card", "credit")
+- name – the title of the individual product
+- description – a short summary or explanation
--url – a link to the service details (if available)
+- url – a link to the service details (if available)

 ### 📂 Output File
 The collected data is saved into a single CSV file: